 A: Usually, the ISA or CSA can help with this.
 Someone helped those members when they arrived and it is expected that continuing members will help new students in turn.

 Q. How well do international students do in placement?
 Is their help with placement?

-A. We have enjoyed nearly a 100% placement of our international students including the group that graduated in December.
-Most international students do find their jobs using the services of CCPD where companies post their openings and interview on campus as opposed to applying directly to companies.
-The average salary for our 2012 graduates, most of whom were internationals, was between $70,000 - $80,000.
+A. We have enjoyed nearly a 100% placement of our international students including the group that graduated in December 2014.
+Most international students do find their jobs using the services of the Career Center where companies post their openings and interview on campus as opposed to applying directly to companies.
+The average salary for our 2014 graduates, most of whom were internationals, was $96,000.

 Q: Can I change programs after I arrive?

-A: The decision rests with each department with final approval by the Dean of the Graduate Education also needed.
+A: The decision rests with each department with final approval by the Dean of Graduate Education.
 So, while it sometimes happens, you can NOT count on it being approved and you need to be fully committed to the program you first choose in case the second department or the Dean will not allow the change.

 Q: I missed the published application deadline, can I still apply?

 A: The published deadline by the main Admissions Office is January 1st.
 You can apply after that and your application will still be processed but it is important for you to have all your materials here - both the online submission and the mailed items, e.g. your transcripts, before the end of January to ensure the best position to compete for admission and financial aid.
 We suggest that you try to get all the materials here before the end of January.
 You must submit the application itself, your goals statement, and your resume online.
 Your recommenders can also submit their references online or you/they can choose to send them in sealed envelopes with any other credentials like transcripts that you are mailing to RPI.
 Once you apply online, you can check the status of when materials are received online as well.